abnerrjo/BlogSourceCode/source/_posts/2015-10-11-parallel-genetic-algorithm-in-c-plus-plus-using-tbb.markdown

 ```

 ## Implementation on C++
 As you can notice, the functions 'GENERATE_RANDOM_POPULATION', 'GET_FITNESS' and 'MUTATE' are all problem dependents.
 It depains on informations like chromosome size, domain of allowed values, etc., ...
 For our implementation on C++, we are letting the user provide pointers to their own-defined functions.
 Also, the user may use other informations other than numbers to codify their chromosomes.
 That's why we are going to use templates.
-Our little program starts as simple (or not) as following:
+Our little program starts as simple (or not) as follows:

 ``` C++ genetic_algorithm.cpp
 template <typename T>